A pop-up camper is a home on wheels, so why not treat it like your home and equip it with an AC?

 - Fan speed controls.

-These aren’t that important in ACs, but they can make your life a little bit easier.
+These aren’t that important in ACs but can make your life easier.

-You may want to pay attention to how much noise the desired portable AC produces as well.
+You may also want to pay attention to how much noise the desired portable AC produces.
 The noise level is measured in dB.
-Needless to say, if you want a quiet AC, then look for one that has a lower dB rating.
+Needless to say, if you want a quiet AC, look for one with a lower dB rating.

-Pay attention to how the manufacturer measures the noise level – some give the noise level at the max setting, while others at the lowest setting.
+Pay attention to how the manufacturer measures the noise level – some give the noise level at the maximum setting, while others at the lowest.

 Dimensions

-Remember that one of portable AC units’ downsides is that they need floor space?
+Remember that one of the downsides of portable AC units is the need for floor space.

-Well, pop-up campers are smaller than other RV types, so you should pay careful attention to how much floor area you have and how large the desired AC is.
+Well, pop-up campers are smaller than other RV types, so you should pay careful attention to the floor area you have and the size of the desired AC.

-At first glance, it may seem that you just need to do some measurements and pick an AC that fits in them.
-But things aren’t quite as easy.
+At first glance, it may seem that you need to do some measurements and pick an AC that fits them.
+But things aren’t relatively as easy.

 Weight

 Consider also the weight of the desired portable air conditioner.
-Pop-up campers are quite sturdy, but their capabilities are limited.
+Pop-up campers are pretty sturdy, but their capabilities are limited.

-You should make sure that the combined weight of everything in the camper – including passengers – stays within the cargo capacity of your camper.
+You should ensure that the combined weight of everything in the camper—including passengers—stays within the cargo capacity of your camper.
 The same applies to your portable air conditioner.

 Casters

-Most portable air conditioner models out there have built-in casters.
-Only the lightest models won’t have them, but it’s a good feature to have no matter how light a portable AC is.
+Most portable air conditioner models have built-in casters.
+Only the lightest models don’t, but it’s an excellent feature to have, no matter how light a portable AC is.
 Portable ACs don’t get as light as 20 or even 30 pounds, so every bit of assistance is welcome.

 Final Words